24 Best Singapore Restaurants with Michelin Stars and Awards

 💲starters from $22 USD

 Renowned Chef Wolfgang Puck’s steakhouse in Marina Bay Sands, Cut, offers a contemporary, sleek dining space.
 Known for its stellar service and premium steaks, it’s an ideal spot for dinner.
+Order the ‘USDA Prime Nebraska Black Angus Rib Eye Steak’, paired with a full-bodied Cabernet Sauvignon.
+Save room for the ‘Baked Alaska’ – a flaming spectacle at your table.

-⁉️ FAQ: Singapore restaurants
+FAQ: Singapore Restaurants Guide

 Singapore is renowned for its diverse food culture that ranges from hawker street food to high-end dining.
 Famous dishes include Hainanese Chicken Rice, Chilli Crab, Laksa, Char Kway Teow, and Satay.